Smolations/polymerge/README.md

     ________________________________________________________________________
       Active Laboratory:  git-hug  (notebook: polymerge_notebook1)
-         Active Polymer:
+            Active Poly:
     ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯

       Please make a selection (or press Enter to abort):

-        1:  Create a new polymer branch in your notebook
+        1:  Create a new poly branch in your notebook
         2:  Choose a new active laboratory
         3:  Add a new laboratory
         4:  Remove an existing laboratory